storm772/JByteMod-Remastered/README.md

-# JByteMod-Reborn
+# JByteMod-Remastered
-A fork of JByteMod, but makes it reborn.
+A fork of JByteMod-Reborn, with more updates.

 # Contributors
-GraxCode, UltraPanda, Ho3
+GraxCode, UltraPanda, Ho3, xBrownieCodez